thestatsguy/thestatsguy/content/post/2019-01-13-a-guide-to-dollar-cost-averaging-in-singapore-part-1.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>I decided early on that the BCIP seems expensive relative to the others.
 Having started out with IS, I now use IS for G3B and A35, SBP for OVQ, MBH, and a variety of REITs and stocks, and MIP for <a href="https://sg.finance.yahoo.com/quote/JNJ?p=JNJ">JNJ.N</a>.
-You can take a catch a snapshot of my current portfolio <a href="https://thestatsguy.home.blog/2019/04/06/portfolio-update-q1-2019/">here</a>.
 That said, what that works for me may not work for you.
 Do your own research!</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->